-On May 2, 2024, we completed a best efforts public offering (the "Offering") of our securities pursuant to which we issued and sold to an institutional accredited investor (the "Investor") (i) 1,160,000 shares (the "Shares") of our common stock, (ii) pre-funded warrants (the "Pre-Funded Warrants") to purchase up to an aggregate of 15,717,638 shares of common stock, (iii) Series A-1 warrants (the "Series A-1 Warrants") to purchase up to an aggregate of 16,877,638 shares of our common stock, (iv) Series A-2 warrants (the "Series A-2 Warrants") to purchase up to an aggregate of 16,877,638 shares of our common stock, and (v) Series A-3 warrants (the "Series A-3 Warrants," and together with the Series A-1 Warrants and Series A-2 Warrants, the "Warrants") to purchase up to an aggregate of 16,877,638 shares of our common stock.
-Each Share or Pre-Funded Warrant was sold together with one Series A-1 Warrant to purchase one share of our common stock, one Series A-2 Warrant to purchase one share of our common stock.
-The public offering price for each Share and accompanying Warrants was \$0.237, and the public offering price for each Pre-Funded Warrant and accompanying Warrants was \$0.2369.
-The Pre-Funded Warrants have an exercise price of \$0.0001 per share, are exercisable immediately and will expire when exercised in full.
-Each Warrant has an exercise price of \$0.237 per share, will be exercisable beginning on the effective date of stockholder approval of the issuance of the shares upon exercise of the Warrants ("Warrant Stockholder Approval").
-The Series A-1 Warrant will expire on the five-year anniversary of the Warrant Stockholder Approval.
-The Series A-2 Warrant will expire on the nine month anniversary of the Warrant Stockholder Approval.
-The Series A-3 Warrant will expire on the nine month anniversary of the Warrant Stockholder Approval.
+On February 5, 2025, we commenced a best efforts public offering (the "February 2025 Offering") of an aggregate of (i) 495,000 shares (the "Shares") of our common stock, (ii) pre-funded warrants (the "Pre-Funded Warrants") to purchase up to an aggregate of 2,162,807 shares of common stock (the "Pre-Funded Warrant Shares"), (iii) Series C-1 warrants (the "Series C-1 Warrants") to purchase up to an aggregate of 2,657,807 shares of common stock (the "Series C-1 Warrants Shares"), and (iv) Series C-2 warrants (the "Series C-2 Warrants," and together with the Series C-1 Warrants, the "Warrants") to purchase up to an aggregate of 2,657,807 shares of common stock (the "Series C-2 Warrant Shares," and together with the Series C-1 Warrant Shares, the "Warrant Shares").
+Each Share or Pre-Funded Warrant was sold together with one Series C-1 Warrant to purchase one share of common stock and one Series C-2 Warrant to purchase one share of common stock.
+The combined public offering price for each Share and accompanying Warrants was \$3.01, and the combined public offering price for each Pre-Funded Warrant and accompanying Warrants was \$3.0099.

+The Pre-Funded Warrants have an exercise price of \$0.0001 per share, were exercisable immediately upon issuance and will expire when exercised in full.
+Each Warrant has an exercise price of \$3.01 per share and will be exercisable beginning on the effective date of the Warrant Stockholder Approval.
+The Series C-1 warrants will expire five years from the Warrant Stockholder Approval and the Series C-2 warrants will expire twenty-four months from the Warrant Stockholder Approval.
+The Warrant Stockholder Approval was obtained on March 23, 2025.

-The net proceeds of the Offering, after deducting the fees and expenses of the placement agent for the Offering, and other offering expenses payable by us, but excluding the net proceeds, if any, from the exercise of the Warrants, is approximately \$3.3 million.
-We intend to use the net proceeds from the Offering for working capital and general corporate purposes.
+The net proceeds of the Offering, after deducting the fees and expenses of the Placement Agent, and other offering expenses payable by the Company, but excluding the net proceeds, if any, from the exercise of the Warrants, was approximately \$6.8 million.
+The Company intends to use the net proceeds from the Offering for working capital and general corporate purposes.
+The February 2025 Offering closed on February 10, 2025.